jinthakur/Edge-AI-Develper-Hackathon/README.md

 # Edge-AI-Develper-Hackathon
 Project: Edge Tattoo Studio
+This application was created to support the local business Henna by Charu and its website, https://hennabycharu.com/ .

+The main purpose of the app is to give users a private way to check on their tattoo designs.
 a.
 Application Description
 The Edge Tattoo Studio is a revolutionary, privacy-first application that empowers both tattoo enthusiasts and professional artists.
 It allows users to visualize a tattoo design on their own body before getting inked.
 By leveraging the on-device AI capabilities of the Snapdragon X Elite processor, our application provides a seamless and private experience.